 It even opens up the possibility for new types of financial product – something that both Fintech startups and global business giants are already jumping on.

 Does Blockchain really still hold huge potential?

-A Deloitte report carried out this year shows that blockchain does indeed still hold huge promise.
+A Deloitte report carried out in 2020 shows that blockchain does indeed still hold huge promise.

 55% of organisations surveyed in the report saw blockchain as ‘critical and in our top-five strategic priorities’ for the coming 24 months.